SYS ONLINE

 The first part of the answer is the See step in your own voice.
 The second part is the Trust step articulated.
 The Feel step happens in the body when you actually run the moment.
 The articulation here is the rehearsal.

 In the next step, we move from the moment-of-execution routine to the lead-up that prepares the conditions for the routine to work.
 We call it the Pilot's Checklist.
-It is the protocol the F-16 pilot, the surgeon, the championship coach, and the elite operator all share.
+It is the protocol the F-16 pilot, the surgeon, the championship coach, and the elite founder all share.

 Continue when ready.